amd/Quark/docs/source/pytorch/sample_yolo_x_tiny_quant.rst

          quant_config = Config(global_quant_config=quant_config, quant_mode=QuantizationMode.fx_graph_mode)
          quantizer = ModelQuantizer(quant_config)
          # NOTE.
-As we use MSEObserver, this is a time & computation-intensive operation, we only using one mini-batch to perform calibation.
+As we use MSEObserver, this is a time & computation-intensive operation, we only using one mini-batch to perform calibration.
          calib_data = [x[0] for x in list(itertools.islice(self.evaluator.dataloader, 1))]
          quantized_model = quantizer.quantize_model(graph_model, calib_data)